ashwinma14/todoist-ai-assistant/README.md

 - Supports **reasoning levels**: minimal (labels only), light (labels + explanation), deep (labels + explanation + rationale)
 - Offers **soft matching mode**, suggesting new labels outside your predefined set for later review

+### Smart Daily Focus

+- Ranks your backlog tasks and selects the most relevant ones for **Today**
+- Populates a dedicated **Today section** with your top priorities
+- Takes into account task priority, due date, age, and your preferred labels
+- Mode-aware prioritization (work, personal, weekend, evening) for context-appropriate suggestions
+- Supports `--dry-run` so you can preview your Today list before applying

 ### URL & Domain Awareness

 - Detects and formats URLs in tasks into clean, readable `[Title](URL)` links